 Status of the Customer: Impact on Taxation Dynamics

 The customer’s status plays a pivotal role in shaping the place of supply for services.
 The customer’s tax status influences the applicable tax rates and regulations.
 For instance, if the customer is a non-taxable individual, the place of supply defaults to the supplier’s location.
-Conversely, for taxable entities like businesses, the place of supply is tied to the customer’s location.
+Conversely, the system ties the place of supply for taxable entities like businesses to the customer’s location.

 Importance of State of Supply